readthedocs/ethicalads.io/content/posts/2022-content-as-intent.md

 ## Intent is irreplacable

-Search ads have been the dominant form of display ad since they were invented around 20 years ago and to no wonder.
+Search ads have been the dominant form of display ad since they were invented over 20 years ago and to no wonder.
 If a user is actively searching for a flower store, there is already an intent to purchase flowers present which motivated this search.
 The same can be true of software products and solutions.
 If a developer is using a search engine to find a cloud hosting service, chances are good that they intend to utilize a cloud hosting service in the near future.